The role of higher-order terms in trapped-ion quantum computing with magnetic gradient induced coupling: Higher-order contributions from the potential energy

-In Fig.~\ref{fig:local_corrections}, we show the behavior of these local field corrections across a chain of 15 ions for magnetic field gradients of (a) $\SI{150}{\tesla\per\meter}$ and (b) $\SI{19}{\tesla\per\meter}$.
+In Fig.~\ref{fig:local_corrections}, we show the behavior of the local field corrections across a chain of 15 ions for magnetic field gradients of (a) $\SI{150}{\tesla\per\meter}$ and (b) $\SI{19}{\tesla\per\meter}$.
 The corrections are largest towards the edges of the chain (equal magnitudes with opposite signs) and vanish for the ion at the center.
 The magnitude of the correction scales approximately linearly with the distance to the center of the chain, with larger deviations toward the edges.
-When plotted not against ion number but actual ion position in the chain, the curve straightens out somewhat, though it still does not behave perfectly linearly.
-Comparing the largest corrections at the edges of the chain ($\approx 2\pi \times \SI{11.9}{\hertz}$) to the spin--spin coupling strengths shown in Fig.~\ref{fig:2bodyJ_scaling} ($J_{\mathrm{max}}^{(2)}/2\pi \approx \SI{15.1}{\hertz}$), we find them to be already of the same order of magnitude as the always-on spin--spin couplings for this system size.
+This is visualized by the grey dashed line, which is a linear fit through the centermost three ions.
+Comparing the largest corrections at the edges of the chain in Fig.~\ref{fig:local_corrections} (b) ($\approx 2\pi \times \SI{11.9}{\hertz}$) to the spin--spin coupling strengths shown in Fig.~\ref{fig:2bodyJ_scaling} (b) ($J_{\mathrm{max}}^{(2)}/2\pi \approx \SI{15.1}{\hertz}$), we find them to be already of the same order of magnitude as the always-on spin--spin couplings for this system size.

 In Fig.~\ref{fig:scaling_analysis}, we plot the scaling of these largest corrections at the edges of the chain with system size, again for the same values of the magnetic field gradient.
 We find that the local field corrections increase with the length of the chain.
 In contrast, as illustrated above in Fig.~\ref{fig:2bodyJ_scaling}, the spin--spin coupling strengths decrease.
 Thus, these local corrections become more relevant as the system size increases.
 Phenomenologically, we find the scaling behaviour to be best described by a power law with logarithmic corrections of the form $N^a \log (bN)$, with fitting parameters $a = 0.18 \pm 0.01$, $b = 1.38 \pm 0.04$ for $\SI{150}{\tesla\per\meter}$ and $a = 0.18 \pm 0.01$, $b = 1.35 \pm 0.07$ for $\SI{19}{\tesla\per\meter}$.